terrehbyte/TBYTEConsoleApp/README.md

         - Then I won't have to pass the type in as a parameter!
     - Consider handling the conversion from string to `T` for CVarProperty setter...
         - ...or both?
+    - Add a scriptable asset that can be installed into the console via component?
+    - Add a base class that you inherit from to add a variable?
+        - It could even provide info strings like "help"...
 2. Add support for config files (`*.cfg`)
 3. Add support for different colors
 4. Add in-game console support